 The structure of the paper and its main results are as follows.
 In Section \ref{fermionicMPS}, we review the formalism of $\cG$-equivariant fMPS for a unitary on-site symmetry $\cG$.
 We recall how fermionic SRE phases are classified by Morita classes of equivariant algebras and how the invariants $\alpha$, $\beta$, and $\gamma$ that characterize these algebras appear in the action of $\cG$ on edge degrees of freedom.
-We then derive interpretations of the invariants on the closed chain that extend the results of Ref. \cite{Ragnar}, which were discovered in the context of spin-TQFT.
+We then derive interpretations of the invariants on the closed chain that extend the results of Ref. \cite{KapustinThorngren}, which were discovered in the context of spin-TQFT.
 Next, time-reversing symmetries and their relation to spatial parity are discussed.
 The generalizations of the three invariants to phases with such symmetries are derived and interpreted.
-In Section \ref{stackingsection}, a general stacking law \eqref{stackinglaw} is derived for fermionic SRE phases with a symmetry $\cG$ that is a central extension by fermion parity of a bosonic symmetry group that may contain anti-unitary symmetries.
-We contrast this result with the bosonic group structure and emphasize the origin of the difference.
-In Section \ref{examplesection}, we demonstrate our result with several examples, recovering the $\ZZ/8$ classification of fermionic SRE phases in the symmetry class BDI $(T^2=1)$ and the $\ZZ/2$ classification in the class DIII $(T^2=P)$.
+In Section \ref{stackingsection}, a general stacking law \eqref{stackinglaw} is derived for fermionic SRE phases with a symmetry $\cG$ that is a central extension by fermion parity of a bosonic symmetry group that may contain anti-unitary symmetries, and we contrast this result with the bosonic stacking law.
+In Section \ref{examplesection}, we consider several examples, recovering the $\ZZ/8$ classification of fermionic SRE phases of symmetry class BDI $(T^2=1)$ and the $\ZZ/2$ classification of class DIII $(T^2=P)$.

-The authors would like to thank A.~Kapustin for helpful discussions throughout the production of this paper.
+The authors would like to thank Anton Kapustin for helpful discussions throughout the production of this paper.
 This research was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632.